Online Healthcare Training Programs and Courses

 This program is packed with valuable training for aspiring medical assistants.

 Learn how to become certified as a medical laboratory assistant with our comprehensive online training.
-You’ll cover subjects like HIPAA, lab procedures, phlebotomy, and complete a 120-hour externship to build hands-on skills.
+You'll cover subjects including HIPAA, lab procedures and phlebotomy.

 Provide general care and comfort for patients in one of the fastest-growing roles in healthcare.